Nick Leeson: Downfall and imprisonment

 By the end of 1992, the error account's losses exceeded £2 million, increasing to £23 million in late 1993.
 This amount then ballooned to £208 million by the end of 1994.
 Leeson had followed a "doubling" strategy: every time he lost money, he would bet double the amount that was lost to recoup the amount.
 This had been successful for him in the past, including once in 1993 where he was able to cover a £6 million negative balance in the error account and after which he vowed not to use the account again.
 Leeson had to maintain his reputation as a trading genius and soon found himself hiding his losses there again.
 As the losses grew higher, Leeson fabricated cover stories to explain why he needed more cash from London; his sterling reputation protected him from close scrutiny.

 The beginning of the end occurred on 16 January 1995, when Leeson placed a short straddle in the Singapore and Tokyo stock exchanges, essentially betting that the Japanese stock market would not move significantly overnight.
 The Great Hanshin earthquake hit early in the morning on 17 January, sending Asian markets, and Leeson's trading positions, downward.
 Leeson attempted to recoup his losses by making a series of increasingly risky new trades (using a long-long future arbitrage), this time betting that the Nikkei Stock Average would make a rapid recovery.
 The recovery failed to materialise.

 Leeson left a note reading, "I'm sorry" and fled Singapore on 23 February.
 Losses eventually reached £827 million (US$1.4 billion), twice Barings' available trading capital.
 After a failed bailout attempt, Barings, which had been the UK's oldest merchant bank, was declared insolvent on 26 February.
 After fleeing to Malaysia, Thailand and finally Germany, Leeson was arrested in Frankfurt and extradited to Singapore on 20 November 1995.

 Leeson pleaded guilty to two counts of "deceiving the bank's auditors and of cheating the Singapore exchange", including forging documents.
 District judge Richard Magnus convicted Leeson and sentenced him to six and a half years in Changi Prison in Singapore.
-Leeson was released in July 1999 after serving at least two-thirds of his sentence (4 years and 4 months) for good behaviour, and having been diagnosed with colon cancer, which he survived despite grim forecasts.
+Leeson was released in July 1999 for good behaviour, and having been diagnosed with colon cancer, which he survived despite grim forecasts, after serving at least two-thirds of his sentence (four years and four months).
 In 1996, Leeson published an autobiography, Rogue Trader, detailing his acts.
-A review in the financial columns of The New York Times stated, "This is a dreary book, written by a young man very taken with himself, but it ought to be read by banking managers and auditors everywhere."
+A review in the financial columns of The New York Times stated: "This is a dreary book, written by a young man very taken with himself, but it ought to be read by banking managers and auditors everywhere."
 In 1999, the book was made into a film of the same name starring Ewan McGregor and Anna Friel.
 The events also form the subject matter of a 1996 television documentary made by Adam Curtis, titled Inside Story Special: £830,000,000 – Nick Leeson and the Fall of the House of Barings.